electrickite/damp/README.md

 #### remove
 Deletes a site from the system.
 This will remove the database, hosts entry Apache configuration files, DAMP configuration directory, and the site subdirectory from the Drupal document root.
+Can also be invoked with delete, rm, and del.

 #### set
 Set site or global configuration options.
 Any options passed in on the command